mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/dynamic-frontend-ports/index.md

 - You can avoid the limitations imposed by using the default stats port 9090 which restricted you to deploying only one Edge-LB pool per agent.
 - You can eliminate the need to identify and specify manual port assignments for Edge-LB pools running on the same agent.

-When a public cloud load balancer like Amazon Web Services (AWS) Elastic load balancer (ELB) is positioned as an access point in front of an Edge-LB pool, the Elastic load balancer managed the proxy and load-balancing responsibilities between the client and the Edge-LB pool.
-In this type of scenario, assigning the frontend port dynamically enables you to use multiple frontend ports for multiple Edge-LB pools on the same agent, which results in more efficient resource consumption and utilization.
+When a public cloud load balancer like Amazon&reg; Web Services (AWS&reg;) Elastic Load Balancer&reg; (ELB&reg;) is positioned as an access point in front of an Edge-LB pool, the Elastic Load Balancer manages the proxy and load-balancing responsibilities between the client and the Edge-LB pool.
+In this scenario, assigning the frontend port dynamically enables you to use multiple frontend ports for multiple Edge-LB pools on the same agent, which results in more efficient resource consumption and utilization.